angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 If not, replace them to match above.
 These are the latest as of writing this tutorial.

-To start your app, execute the following command
+To start your app, execute the following command:

 ```bash

 C:\projects\auth-ng4-ionic3-af2> ionic serve

 ```
-If everything is installed correctly, the app should open your browser with the dev server running at following url **`http://localhost:8100`** and will display default home page.
+If everything is installed correctly, the app should open your browser with the dev server running at the following url **`http://localhost:8100`** and will display default home page.

 ### Configuring AngularFire2 and Firebase

-Install angularfire2 and firebase by executing the following command in your project directory
+Install angularfire2 and firebase by executing the following command in your project directory:

 ```ts